joomla-extensions/Joomla-Cloud-Storage-APIs/docs/Amazon.md

 The AmazonS3 package is designed to be a straightforward interface for working with Amazon Simple Storage Service.
 It is based on the REST API provided by Amazon, which can be found at http://docs.aws.amazon.com/AmazonS3/2006-03-01/API/APIRest.html.

-AmazonS3 is built upon the Http package which provides an easy way to consume URLs and web services in a transport independent way.
+AmazonS3 is built upon the HTTP package which provides an easy way to consume URLs and web services in a transport independent way.

 #### Instantiating JAmazons3